Glossary

 De facto relationship

-Some people are deemed to hold a visa.
-This means they have been granted entry permission where it is not possible or appropriate for them to apply for a visa.
+Some people are deemed or considered to hold a visa.
+This means they have been given permission to enter New Zealand where it is not possible or appropriate for them to apply for a visa.

 Deemed visas are most commonly used for cruise ship passengers, people travelling to the Ross Dependency in Antarctica and members of visiting armed forces.